Head and Neck Cancers: Oropharyngeal Cancer

 The white scar that occurs on the inside of the cheeks due to repeated biting can also be seen inside the lower lip for the same reason.

-Sometimes confused for a malignant sore, oral leukoplakia or any oral cavity lesion that is white in color like the white line, are not precancerous lesions.
+Sometimes confused for a malignant sore, oral leukoplakia or any oral cavity lesion that is white in color are not precancerous lesions.
 Patients may have an issue with their bite patterns, teeth grinding, or bite their cheeks and lips as a nervous habit.